 - How do the prices work?

-Before you do any of our classes (except all the free ones in Week 1), you have to be a member of our club.
+Before you participate in any of our classes (except in Week 1 when all classes are free), you have to be a member of our club.
 Membership lasts for the whole year and gives you discounted entry to events like our socials and our camp and also covers your insurance!

 After becoming a member, you can pay for each one hour class at the casual rate, or you can pay upfront for the semester of the class (say, a semester of New Vogue) at a discounted price.
-We also offer $5 off the class price if you sign up for the whole semester in O-week.
+We also offer $5 off the class price if you sign up for the whole semester in O Week or Week 1.
 You can sign up for as many classes as you want!
 However, you do pay for each of them separately.

 Multi class discount: If you sign up for three or more classes, the third (and every class after) are also $5 off!